-My world was rocked quite a bit when Roy was born.
+My world was rocked quite a bit when Roy (our first) was born.
 I could no longer go out for a run by myself whenever I wanted.
 I had to bring a tiny human that might erupt like a volcano at any moment to places like church, Target and the library.
 Sleeping in was a thing of the past.

 Once he started sleeping through the night and I had consistently brought him to all of my regular places the fog was lifted and I really enjoyed being a mom (not that I didn’t enjoy it in the beginning but it was a hard transition!).

 When we had Penelope I had a much better grasp of what to expect so the transition wasn’t quite as crazy…but then again, I now have 2 under 2.

 It’s been an interesting 4 months of lots of highs and lows but I’m really starting to feel like myself again and feel like we’re getting into some sort of groove.

 Here are a few tips for those of you who find yourself with 2 under 2!

 1. Get up before your kids get up.